Laufey and Kratos together in a God of War story scene

 God of War official hub

-Series reference for 2018, Ragnarok, Valhalla, Sons of Sparta, and older Greek-era entries.
+Useful official reference for 2018, Ragnarok, Valhalla, Sons of Sparta, and the older Greek entries.

 05